cgneo/CarbonTracker/README.md

   3. Go to CarbonTracker, open and run it inside Qt.
   4. Go to /Server/example-QTcpSocket/build*..., open the executable, and you will be able to send message to CarbonTracker (by looking at the console output).

+## OCR Dependencies

+The OCR module depends on two libraries: Tesseract and Leptonica.
+For Mac users, we first need to install a package manager (Homebrew) before downloading the libraries.

+To install Homebrew, run the following command in the terminal :

+    /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"

+Once Homebrew is installed, we download Tesseract by running the following command:

+    brew install tesseract

+After Tesseract is installed we run this command to enable optical character recognition on different languages aside from English:

+    brew install tesseract-lang

+Finally, we run this command to install Leptonica (for some users, this library may already be installed as a dependency of Tesseract):

+    brew install leptonica

+Now that the libraries are downloaded, we need to specify their path.
+To do so:

+    Open the project on QtCreator
+    Right-click on the project folder
+    Select "Add libraries"
+    Select "External libraries"
+    Add include path and library path of Tesseract (/usr/local/Cellar/Tesseract) Add include path and library path of Leptonica (/usr/local/Cellar/Leptonica)

+This finishes setting the libraries and we can now execute the project.

 ## Introduction
 CarbonTracker is a desktop GUI app that quantifies and analyzes CO2 emissions, using databases, by retrieving and computing the environmental impact